Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 It features an E color diamond in a 18K yellow gold setting.

 Even though you’d expect it to appear colorless, the setting may result in a slight yellow tint from the diamond.
-Instead, switch it to a 14K white gold setting.
+Instead, switch it to a 14K white gold setting, like the one below.

 You’ll avoid that clash and ensure the colorless diamond’s quality is on full display.